lucprincen/lucidian-tides/Sessions/11 - Session 11.md

 We head into the Skew, industrial part of town, fewer Zhelezo.
 Canals sends water into some buildings, water powers a lot of equipment through town.
 Square with builders around it, on western side a mine, that tunnels straight down from the square.
 First shift of the mine is just starting up.

 T'hau notices the blast radius that indicated an explosion, centered on a single tub, rocketed out 30ft in diameter.
 Pieces of rock molten from a chemical burn.
 Sounds coming from open double doors.
 Three people in industrial space, four huge barrels.
 Two humans, one halfling.
-Hoisting massive emphora, clay container, off of a wagon, but struggling with it.
+Hoisting massive amphora, clay container, off of a wagon, but struggling with it.

 Halfling calls over to me as soon as she sees me, asks me to help out with this container.
 With the extra help, we manage to put it on two large wooden beams.
-This emphora contains a black pudding, would be a massive problem if it fell.
+This amphora contains a black pudding, would be a massive problem if it fell.

 Gnome comes walking out a Bram Chudderstone, chief alchemist at the tannery.
 A vat outside exploded, launched 30 liters toxic waste water, covering personnel.
 Some died, some heavily wounded from acid burns.